 The use of blood glucose monitoring machines and equipment, can also help diabetes individuals with their diabetes care.
-Regular testing for diabetes will let you know your blood glucose numbers.
-This holds true - especially after they have finished a meal.
+Regular testing for diabetes at home will let you know your blood glucose numbers.
+This is either your fasting glucose level or your peak blood sugar level an hour or so especially after you have finished a meal.

 When it comes to diabetes testing, the results that diabetics should be mainly concerned about are:

 For an individual diagnosed with diabetes, it is important that they understand that regular testing of their blood glucose level, will help minimize the risks of long term diabetes complications.
 It will also them to recognize the symptoms of diabetes.

 However, by listening to your health care team, maintaining proper blood glucose levels, and HbA1c levels, you can avoid many of these diabetic complications.
 Most people that have diabetes, carry out their blood glucose testing the old fashion way.
 This involve them having to prick their finger with a lancet to obtain a small amount of blood.

 This blood is then placed on a blood glucose test strip - which is then placed in a glucose meter.
 This blood glucose meter registers a reading that represents the individual's blood glucose level at that particular moment.